by Andrea M. Darcy

 Note that neither of these above perspectives are necessarily balanced ones.
 They are too much to one side, choosing to see life as really terrible, or really good.
 Both of these perspectives are what is known as black and white thinking.

 Seeing the world from such a one-sided place leads to ‘cognitive distortions‘.
 This is a term used in cognitive behavioural therapy (CBT) to describe thoughts that don’t necessarily match up to the reality of what’s going on.

 CBT is a great form of therapy if you suspect you might be living your life from a skewered perspective.
 It helps you to start challenging your viewpoints and thoughts and choosing ones that lead to a life you are happier with.

 How does my perspective affect my moods?

-Of course if that original thought is negative, you will tend to choose behaviour that leads to another negative thought and so you get stuck in a negative pattern, leading to low moods.
+Of course if that original thought is negative, you will tend to choose behaviour that leads to another negative thought.
+So you get stuck in a negative pattern, leading to low moods.
 If that original thought is positive, you will go on a positive loop.
 So your perspective is really a main force driving your moods, whether you know it or not.

 How can I change my perspective?

-One of the ways you can begin to at least notice your perspective is to start asking yourself powerful questions about your opinions and choices.
+One of the ways you can begin?
+Is to start asking yourself powerful questions about your opinions and choices.
 Try questions such as: